The Roman Forum ★★★

 Faith aside, there's only a 1-in-365 chance that Jesus was actually born on December 25.
 Part of Christianity’s early success was its savvy leaders' ability to graft their new cult onto existing pagan ones, taking things like the popular holiday of Saturnalia and making it their own so as to render Christianity more familiar and palatable to potential converts.

-Start heading to your left toward the eight standing Ionic columns comprising the front and corners to the Temple of Saturn (rebuilt 42 BC), which housed the first treasury of Republican Rome.
-It was also where they threw one of the Roman year's biggest annual blowout festivals, the December 17 feast of Saturnalia, which, after a bit of tweaking and the wandering of the calendar, we now celebrate as Christmas (see sidebar to the right).
+It was also where they threw one of the Roman year's biggest annual blowout festivals, the December 17 feast of Saturnalia, which, after a bit of tweaking and the wandering of the calendar, we now celebrate as Christmas (see teh box to the right).

 Here you turn left to start heading back east, walking along the Forum's southern side, past the worn steps and stumps of brick pillars (19th-century reconstructions) that outline the enormous Basilica Julia, built by Julius Caesar.

 The Temple of Castor and Pollux

 Temple of the Dioscuri, Castor and Pollux.
 (Photo by David Castor)Past it are three standing Corinthian columns of the Temple of the Dioscuri, dedicated to the original gemini twins, Castor and Pollux, brothers to Helen of Troy.

 After Leda made it with the swan—really Zeus/Jupiter in disguise—she laid an egg out of which hatched triplets.
 Helen, of course, would grow up to be a real beauty, get kidnapped, and cause the ancient Greeks to go to war with Troy to get her back.